 Responsibilities of the Chair

-Receive Equivalency Evidence Validation (Appendix B) forms from the Discipline-Based Equivalency Committee and complete the Discipline-Based Equivalency Committee Determination (Appendix C) form within 2 working days and submit all forms to the District Office of Human Resources.

-Review and evaluate the equivalency process for inconsistencies and (if inconsistencies are found, the Chair would notify and convene the EqOC).
+Review and evaluate the equivalency process for inconsistencies.
+If inconsistencies in the process are found, the Chair would notify and convene the EqOC).

-Convene and lead meetings of EqOC as needed to facilitate equivalency appeals and/or disputes.
+Convene and lead meetings of EqOC as needed to facilitate process review, equivalency appeals, and/or disputes.

 Track Disciplines List changes and communicate any changes to the EqOC.